pascalr/jome/vscode-jome/README.md

+TODO:
+Code completion:
+if true: // when pressing enter, should indent next line (can do that through language configuration) if true // when pressing enter, should indent next line and add "end" on the line after, the cursor should stay on the second line if true {|} // when pressing enter, should indent next line and move "}" on the line after

+Snippets?
+- express server snippet?

 TODO: Use \\1 insides the regexes for example when there is an optional quote: This explains it well:

 The regular expression you've provided seems to be part of a syntax definition or pattern matching context.
 It is not complete on its own, and it appears to be designed to match a specific pattern within a larger string.